 For the best accuracy, your GPS should receive signals from six satellites but no less than four.
 Your unit will have a screen that displays the number of satellites it's making a connection with at any time.

-How A GPS Works
+How the Basics of a GPS Works

 The GPS will do the same thing with the other satellites with which it can communicate via a clear line-of-sight.
 So for the second satellite, imagine another circle which intersects with the first.
-(See: "B" above) This second calculation will put your near the intersection of the two circles (See: "A^B").
+(See: "B" below) This second calculation will put your near the intersection of the two circles (See: "A^B").

-Then Add a Third satellite
+Then Add a Third Satellite

 Your unit display will indicate whether you are in 2D or 3D mode.
 If it's displaying 2D, try moving around and getting into a more open area, free of obstacles like tall trees, to hopefully get to 3D mode if at all possible.

-**You should always check your "EPE" or "Estimated Position Error," which will display on your GPS, usually right on the same screen that indicates how many satellites it's communicating with--the satellite page.
+**You should always check your "EPE" or "Estimated Position Error," which will display on your GPS, usually right on the same screen that indicates how many satellites it's communicating with—the satellite page.
 This will also show you how accurate, or perhaps inaccurate, the position fix is.
 An EPE of 20 feet or less is good.
 The lower the EPE the better.

-A Word On Satellite Configuration
+A Word on Satellite Configuration

-Where in the sky the satellites your GPS is communicating with are located relative to where it -- and you -- are located is important when it comes to the accuracy of the information the unit will provide.
+Where in the sky the satellites your GPS is communicating with are located relative to where it—and you—are located is important when it comes to the accuracy of the information the unit will provide.
 And your handheld unit will display that configuration on the satellite page.
 Again, this is page where you can determine how many satellites the GPS is connecting or communicating with and the Estimated Position Error (EPE).
 So this is yet another piece of information right on one screen.